kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 If you ever have a requirement to have a single pod on every node specifically you may need DaemonSets.
 Otherwise you would almost always use a Deployment resource instead.
 Due to this behavior a basic use case for DaemonSets is in monitoring and logging.

+## Jobs and CronJobs ##

+_Job_ resource is used to run a container that has an end state once.
+The status of a job is saved so that they can be monitored after the execution has ended.
+Jobs can be configured so that it runs multiple instances of the same task in concurrently, sequentially and until a set number of successful completions have been achieved.

+TODO: Run jobs example

+_CronJobs_ run a _Job_ on schedule.
+You may have used cron before, these are essentially the same.

+// TODO exercise: create a CronJob that POSTs a new todo every day ???

 ## Monitoring ##

 Our cluster and the apps in it have been pretty much a black box.
 We've thrown stuff in and then hoped that everything works all right.
 We're going to use [Prometheus](https://prometheus.io/) to monitor the cluster and [Grafana](https://grafana.com/) to view the data.